good clean fiction

 What makes a book "clean"?

 A clean fiction book contains no explicit sex, no graphic profanity, and no gratuitous violence, while still telling a complete, engaging story.
 The word "clean" describes what a book leaves out, not what it lacks in quality or depth.
-Clean reads can be funny, dark, suspenseful, romantic, or heartbreaking — they simply handle mature moments off the page rather than in detail.
+Clean reads can still be funny, deep, suspenseful, romantic, or heartbreaking; they simply handle mature moments off the page rather than in detail.

 How can you verify a book is actually clean before buying?